smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * by default, most of the transfers are not acknowledged at SAMP level (go as Samp-Unicast-Data-Packet without GUARANTEED-DELIVERY flag)
 * however, upper-layer protocol (normally SAGDP) issues it's own retransmits and passed retransmit number to SAMP
 * on retransmit #N, SAMP switches GUARANTEED-DELIVERY flag on
-* when GUARANTEED-DELIVERY flag is set, SAMP uses "bus unicast with ACK" underlying-protocol mode
+* when GUARANTEED-DELIVERY flag is set, SAMP uses 'Guaranteed Uni-Cast' mode described below
-* if "bus unicast with ACK" fails for M times (with exponentially increasing timeouts), link failure is assumed
+* if 'Guaranteed Uni-Cast' fails for M times (as described below), link failure is assumed
 * link failure (as described above) is reported to the Root, so it can initiate route discovery to the node on the other side of the failed link (using Samp-From-Santa-Data-Packet)

   + if link failure is detected from the side of the link which is close to Root, link failure reporting is done by sending Routing-Error (which always come in GUARANTEED-DELIVERY mode) back to Root